lilakat/NoFlashingLights/README.md

 # NoFlashingLights
 Mod that stops lights from flashing in Starbound.
+Sets flickering lights to 50% brightness instead, and sets flashing alarms to be constantly red.

 Currently patches:
 flickeringfluorescentlight